Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 ## Miscellaneous

 - It might be smart to include smoothing over the OSC parameters, so that other people can see smooth movement of your toes.
 Here is one such project that looks like it provides all the necessary things - [OSCmooth](https://github.com/regzo2/OSCmooth)

+- If anything in this guide/project is confusing or doesn't seem to make sense, you should drop an issue in this repository and I will take a look.
+I wrote different parts of this guide at different times in overall development of the project so there's chances some errors slipped through, despite multiple checks.

 ---